deepmodeling/Uni-Mol/unimol_tools/README.md

 pip install huggingface_hub
 ```

-`huggingface_hub` allows you to easily download and manage models from the Hugging Face Hub, which is key for using UniMol models.
+`huggingface_hub` allows you to easily download and manage models from the Hugging Face Hub, which is key for using Uni-Mol models.

-### Option 2: Installing from source
+### Option 2: Installing from source (for latest version)

 ```python
 ## Dependencies installation